gi-iitk/gi-iitk.github.io/publications.md

 # Referred Publications

 The complete list of publications from the group can be found [here](https://scholar.google.com/citations?hl=en&user=n1U-zvkAAAAJ).
-The publications from the Geoinformatics Laboratory in the last 5 years are listed below.

 <table>
 <colgroup>
 <col width="100%" />